-Our subsidiary, Surgery Center Holdings, Inc., has debt outstanding under its \$870 million senior secured first lien term loan (the "First Lien Term Loan"), which includes \$80 million under a revolving credit facility (the "Revolver") of which \$77.3 million was undrawn and \$490 million senior secured second lien credit facility (the "Second Lien Term Loan" and, together with the First Lien Term Loan and the Revolver, the "Term Loans and Revolving Facility").
-In connection with the closing of this offering, we intend to repay the borrowings under our Second Lien Term Loan as further described in the section entitled "Use of Proceeds" in this prospectus.
+Our subsidiary, Surgery Center Holdings, Inc., has debt outstanding under its \$870 million senior secured first lien term loan (the "First Lien Term Loan"), which includes \$80 million under a revolving credit facility (the "Revolver") of which \$76.8 million was undrawn as of June 30, 2015, and under its \$490 million senior secured second lien term loan (the "Second Lien Term Loan" and, together with the First Lien Term Loan and the Revolver, the "Term Loans and Revolving Facility").
+In connection with the closing of this offering, we intend to repay a portion of the borrowings under our Second Lien Term Loan as further described in the section entitled "Use of Proceeds" in this prospectus.